iCodeSometime/asynchronize/readme.md

 ### Do you accept contributions?
 Absolutely!
 If your use case isn't compatible with the project, you find a bug, or just want to donate some tests; make an issue or send a PR please.

+### What's the difference between this and promises?
+This attempts to be a very lightweight wrapper around threads.
+There's no new interface to use, it's just regular methods that run in their own thread.

 ## License
 MIT